 Best time: November-February.
 The cave hike is brutal in hot season; avoid April-May.

-Already covered in detail in our quiet Thai islands guide, but worth restating: Koh Samet is the single best weekend-island option from Bangkok.
-The whole trip is around three hours — minivan or bus to Ban Phe pier, then a 30-minute ferry.
-The island is 6.5 km long, mostly national park, and the northern beach (Sai Kaew) runs fire shows and beach bars at night.
+Already covered in detail in our quiet Thai islands guide, Koh Samet is one of the most practical island weekends from Bangkok.
+Allow at least 3.5 hours: the road trip to Ban Phe is about three hours before the ferry, transfer, and waiting time.
+The island is 6.5 km long, mostly national park, and the northern beach (Sai Kaew) has fire shows and beach bars at night.

 The microclimate means the island gets less monsoon than the eastern mainland, so Samet works year-round more reliably than most Thai islands.